wfinn/urlame/README.md

 | UUIDs | /id/123e4567-e89b-12d3-a456-426614174000 & /id/34c764cf-b13b-4d36-ab93-4474f5b91848|
 | common post titles | /common-post-title & /another-post-title |

-## Equivalences
+## Customization

+You can just use `urlame` without any customization, but know that it is opinionated and generic.

 Some websites have patterns which should be considered, but which do not apply for other targets, meaning `urlame` would filter stuff we do not want to filter out on these other websites.
 In such cases, you must modify the source code yourself to get decent results.

-One mechanism explicitly for target specific filtering exists called "Equivalences".
+One mechanism for target specific filtering exists called "equivalences".
 These are words you can define, which are kind of equivalent, from our view.
-For example, when filtering tesla URLs you could define `model-3`,`model-y` and so on, so only the first `%carmodel%-release` and `/api/foo/%carmodel%` URLs are printed.
+For example, when filtering tesla URLs you could define `model-3`,`model-y` and so on, so only the first `/%carmodel%-details` and `/api/foo/%carmodel%` URLs are printed.

 ---